StratusFearMe21/grezi/README.md

 Grezi interprets `.grz` files and plays them in fullscreen.
 The `grz` format was designed to be elegant and elicit fast parsing with minimal RAM usage.

+## Opening presentations

+On windows, you can open presentations by dragging the `.grz` file onto the `grezi_skia.exe` file.
+On other operating systems, grezi takes presentations as a command line argument.

 ## Features of Grezi

 *   Write presentations as text files